 Blueprint for the Best Mid-Range 3D Rendering PC Build (Q4 2018)

 This is a nice step up from the previous custom render workstation setup, with a better processor with even more cores and threads, a stronger GPU with more NVidia CUDA Cores that comes in handy for GPU rendering, and double the amount of RAM for a seriously powerful setup that’ll please many.
 32GB of RAM isn’t necessary but it most certainly helps in providing seriously amazing multitasking and general system performance; but get 16GB if you’re trying to cut costs as that is still plenty for very good performance.

 Blueprint for the Best High-End 3D Rendering PC Build (Q4 2018)

-Now we start getting into amazing performance to dominate many types of 3D workflows with a monster 16 core and 32 thread AMD Threadripper CPU coupled with a quality cooler to keep it running nice and quietly, and a high-end graphics card that will not only render effectively but play games extremely well too.
+Now we start getting into amazing performance to dominate many types of 3D workflows with a monster 16 core and 32 thread AMD Threadripper CPU (or extreme Intel CPU) coupled with a quality cooler to keep it running nice and quietly, and a high-end graphics card that will not only render effectively but play games extremely well too.
 We’ve listed an M.2 SSD (and a large 1TB one to fit all your favorite apps) because these special kind of super-fast SSDs are worthy of consideration when splurging on a great workstation build.
 We’ve also kept the RAM at 32GB; feel free to up the anti to 64GB to really go all-out and you know your workflow benefits from the extra memory.
 You would really only need a more powerful system if you know that you’d benefit from it to be honest.

 Blueprint for the Best Extreme 3D Rendering PC Build (Q4 2018)